Our Verdict

 If you want to drive meaningful engagement in your courses, you’ll need a few learning and engagement tools.
 In this section, we’ll see what Teachable offers for the same.

-Quizzes and Assignments
+Quizzes and Certificates

 Moreover, you have the option to set a passing grade and the number of retakes allowed for your quizzes.
+You can also choose to display the correct answer choices are shown after each question.

 However, the quizzing capability in Teachable is limited: